Lemon risotto has all the comfort factor you'd expect in a risotto, with the fresh flavors of spring. It's lighter and brighter, and a delicious meal.

 - ½ onion

-- 1-2 cloves of garlic, depending on size
+- 2 cloves garlic or 1 if large, depending on size

 - salt and pepper

-- juice and zest of ½ lemon, or more to taste
+- ½ lemon juice and zest ie from ½ lemon, or more to taste

-- Add rice and cook briefly to ensure well coated in oil/butter mixture.
-Add about half of the grated lemon zest, some salt and pepper.
+- Add the rice and cook briefly to ensure well coated in oil/butter mixture.
+Mix through about half of the grated lemon zest, some salt and pepper.

-- Add stock a bit at a time (around ½ to 1 cup at a time), adding more as the last is absorbed.
+- Add the stock a bit at a time (around ½ to 1 cup at a time - see note re if you want to use some wine first), adding more as the last is absorbed.
 Stir now and again as it cooks - I generally only stir as liquid is absorbed initially but then a little more towards the end when it tends to stick to the bottom more.
 In all it takes around 20mins.